menandmice/micetro_docs/guides/admin-manual/webapp_server_management.rst

 Editing the Raw Configuration on BIND Servers
 -----------------------------------------------
-For BIND servers, DNS Administrators can access and modify raw configuration files directly.
-This is useful for making changes to the server and zone options that are not available through the GUI.
+For BIND servers, DNS Administrators can access and modify their raw configuration files directly.
+This is particularly useful for making changes to the server and zone options that are not yet available through the GUI.

+Before you can commit any changes, the configuration file undergoes syntax checks to ensure there are no errors.

-To edit BIND configuration files:
+**To edit BIND configuration files**:

 1. Locate the BIND server that you want to configure.